natbusa/data-engineering/profiles/analytics.md

  - Experience with ETL pipelines to transform data from a variety of data sources to a normalized form
  - Extended experience of software development (Python, Scala)
  - Experience with database design and SQL/NoSQL datastores
+ - Experience with Cassandra.
+ - Experience with Pandas.
- - Experience with SQL
+ - Experience with Spark.
- - Experience with Kubernetes.
+ - Experience with Jupyter.
- - Experience with Private cloud (vmware/openstack) is a plus
+ - Experience with Kubernetes is a plus.
  - Experience with Agile and Scrum

 #### Preferred Qualifications